RikkuX491/phase-2-lecture-7-client-side-routing/README.md

 ## Setup

 1. Run `npm install` in your terminal to install the dependencies for this React app.
+2. Run `npm install react-router-dom@5` to install react-router-dom so you can start using React Router version 5 (the curriculum covers React Router version 5, so make sure to include @5 at the end of the install command to install React Router version 5 instead of version 6).
-2. Run `npm run server`.
+3. Run `npm run server`.
 This will run your backend on port `4000`.
-3. In a new terminal, run `npm start` in your terminal to run this React app in the browser.
+4. In a new terminal, run `npm start` in your terminal to run this React app in the browser.
 If your browser does not automatically open the page for you, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 In our React application, the data about the Pets is in the `db.json` file.
 This file will mimic an API that follows RESTful conventions.